octavian-h/website/content/en/privacy-policy.md

 ## Data Retention

 I will not retain the personal information beyond the resolution of the support request or other correspondence.
 Refer to the above 3rd parties services for their data retention policies.

 ## Children’s Privacy

 The site and the products do not address anyone under the age of 13.
 I do not knowingly collect personal identifiable information from children under 13.
 In the case I discover that a child under 13, has provided me with personal information, I immediately delete this from our servers.
-If you are a parent or guardian and you are aware your child has provided us with personal information, please contact me so that I will be able to do necessary actions.
+If you are a parent or guardian, and you are aware your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 ## Information choices and changes

 You can typically remove and reject cookies from our site with your browser settings.
 Many browsers accept cookies until you change your settings.

 ## Changes to our Privacy Policy

 We may change this privacy policy.
 If we make any changes, we will change the Last Updated date from above.

 ## Contact information

 We welcome your comments or questions about this privacy policy.
 You may contact us at the email address below:

 support@hasna.ro